 I want to know your story.
 I want you to feel heard.
 I want you to feel safe.
 I want you to be honest.
 I want you to take risks.
 As I often say, I don’t use a cookie cutter approach to this process.
 Everyone is different, and each session may look a little different.
 We might meet in person, virtually on-line, by phone, in my office, in your office, or while walking together.

 In our first session, I’ll get an idea of your goals and what’s important to you, and we will create a plan.

-While some therapists operate with an absolute “blank slate” approach where you know very little about them, I am typically more open.
+While some coaches and therapists operate with a “blank slate” approach where you know very little about them, I am typically more open.
 While it’s not about me, I also believe there is value in sharing and disclosing some of my story occasionally when I believe it will be helpful and will support your process.
 I’ve done this work for myself and I know how hard it is.
 I practice what I preach and I live this work.
 I have been in your shoes and fought like hell to get where I am today, and that resulted in a deep respect for the depth and power of therapy.
 I’m not perfect.
-I beliee that each therapist should have a therapist, and I see mine each week.
+I believe that each coach and therapist should have a good coach and/or a therapist, and I see mine each week.
 This work has changed my life and it can change yours as well.

 I believe that you know what you need better than I do.
 We will create ground rules and goals and shape this work together.
 You will have a say in what happens in each session.
 I encourage each client to take ownership of the process, and I am there, every step of the way.

 This work is NOT always easy or fun, but it’s usually far less painful than most people expect.
 There will likely be tears.
 You will probably get frustrated with yourself and with me.
 Repeatedly.
 You will resist the process and you will dread it at times.
 It will feel messy sometimes.
 It might feel like an investment of time, money, and energy that you can’t afford.
 It might take longer than you are hoping and the results might surprise you.

 I promise you that it will be worth it.